Every time I share what I’m working on, people comment saying “How did you learn to do that?!” and the truth is….I learn mostly everything online.

 - Let Your Floors Acclimate

 Once your floors arrive to your home, you’ll need to let them acclimate for at least 48 hours.
+Some wood floor products need more time.
+Follow your manufacturer recommendations.
 Don’t skip this step!

 - Prep Your Subfloor